xmy953538104/benjiMY/docs/workflow/pr-guide.md

 ## Contributing Rules

-All contributions to KeatonTheBot/Ryujinx repository are made via pull requests (PRs) rather than through direct commits.
+All contributions to Kenji-NX repository are made via pull requests (PRs) rather than through direct commits.
 The pull requests are reviewed and merged by the maintainers after a review and at least two approvals from the core development team.

 To merge pull requests, you must have write permissions in the repository.